Bala Garba Jahumpa

-Education
+Early life and education

-Jahumpa attended two high schools in Gambia from 1970 to 1975, then Suffield Academy and Vassar College in the U.S. from 1975 to 1980.
+Bala is the son of I.M.
+Garba-Jahumpa.
+He attended two high schools in Gambia from 1970 to 1975, then Suffield Academy and Vassar College in the U.S. from 1975 to 1980.
 He graduated from Vassar with a bachelor's degree in International Relations and Political Science.
 Later, from 1987 to 1989, Jahumpa attended Birmingham University in the United Kingdom, where he received his master's degree in Development Administration.

 Political career

 Jahumpa served as Minister of Finance of the Gambia from 1994 to 1995.
-On 20 March 1995 he was named Minister of Trade, Industry and Employment, but on 5 July 1995 he was again appointed as Minister of Finance and Economic Affairs, serving in that position until 1997.
+On 20 March 1995 he was named Minister of Trade, Industry and Employment, but on 5 July 1995 he was again appointed Minister of Finance and Economic Affairs, serving in that position until 1997.
 He was then Deputy High Commissioner of the Gambia in the United Kingdom from July 1997 to May 1999 and was Acting High Commissioner there from May 1999 to June 2001.
 After serving for a time as Ambassador to Cuba, he became Secretary of State for Works, Construction and Infrastructure in October 2003.
 On 26 October 2006, President Yahya Jammeh revoked Maba Jobe's appointment as Secretary of State for Foreign Affairs and appointed Jahumpa in his place, with effect from the previous day.
 Jahumpa himself was replaced in this position by Crispin Grey-Johnson in mid-September 2007.